 Portable Charger

-I love traveling with a power bank to make sure my phone never dies.
-The majority of the time I don’t need to use it on long flights as some of the nicer airlines provide entertainment systems with USB ports!
-We also make sure to find a charging point during layovers, but getting to a new city without your hotel reservations and map can be a major pain in the ass.
+I love traveling with a power bank to ensure my phone never dies.
+Most of the time I don’t need to use it on long flights as some nicer airlines provide entertainment systems with USB ports!
+We also make sure to find a charging point during layovers, but getting to a new city without your hotel reservations and map can be a major pain.

 Kindle Paperwhite